Brian Dixon (American football)

-Brian Samuel Dixon (born April 26, 1990) is an American former professional football cornerback.
-He played college football at Northwest Missouri State.
+Brian Samuel Dixon (born April 26, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Northwest Missouri State Bearcats.
 He signed with the New Orleans Saints as an undrafted free agent in 2014.

 College career

-Dixon played college football at Joliet Junior College and would later transfer to Northwest Missouri State.
+Dixon played college football at Joliet Junior College and would later transfer to Northwest Missouri State University.

-Dixon had 30 tackles and five interceptions in his Junior season at Northwest Missouri State.
+Dixon had 30 tackles and five interceptions in his junior season at Northwest Missouri State.
 Dixon Had 21 tackles, 6 passes defensed, one interception, and two forced fumbles while he and his twin brother Brandon both starters help lead the Northwest Missouri State football team to win the 2013 NCAA Division II Football Championship in his senior season.